vaghulb1992/ufo_analysis_dashboard/README.md

 Dashboard - https://ufo-sightings-analysis.herokuapp.com/

-If you would like to manually run the Plotly Dash server on your local machine, then download the app.py file and open it in a Python IDE (not Jupyter) and run it.
+If you would like to manually run the Plotly Dash server on your local machine, download the app.py file and open it in a Python IDE (not Jupyter) and run it.
 After a few seconds, you should be able to view the dashboard on http://127.0.0.1:8050/.

 ### Required Python modules:-
 - `textblob` (for sentiment analysis)